passwordless-id/webauthn/README.md

 ### The `challenge` is critical

+The challenge must be a random value.
-It should be truly random.
-Otherwise, your whole implementation might become vulnerable.
+Otherwise, your implementation might become vulnerable to replay attacks.

 ### There can be multiple credentials per user ID

 Unlike traditional authentication, you can have multiple public/private key pairs per user: one per device.

 ### Authentication does *not* provide `username` out of the box

 Only `credentialId` is provided during the authentication.

 So either you maintain a mapping `credentialId -> username` in your database, or you add the `username` in your frontend to backend communication.

 ### Let the platform choose the user